• Skip to primary navigation

 Optional:

-– deep freezer (in case you decide to go food preservation crazy and freeze all of these vegetables)
+- deep freezer (in case you decide to go food preservation crazy and pick up all the vegetables you can freeze)

 Preparing Spaghetti Squash